google/a2a-python/README.md

 # A2A Python SDK

-A Python library that helps run agentic applications as A2AServers.
+A Python library that helps run agentic applications as A2AServers following the [Agent2Agent (A2A) Protocol](https://google.github.io/A2A/).

 ## Installation

-You can install the a2a-sdk using either `uv` or `pip`.
+You can install the A2A SDK using either `uv` or `pip`.

 ## Prerequisites

-* Python 3.13+
+- Python 3.13+
-* `uv` (optional, but recommended) or `pip`
+- `uv` (optional, but recommended) or `pip`

-### using `uv`
+### Using `uv`

 When you're working within a uv project or a virtual environment managed by uv, the preferred way to add packages is using uv add.

 ```bash
 uv add a2a-sdk
 ```

-### using `pip`
+### Using `pip`

-If you prefer to use pip, the standard Python package installer, you can install a2a-sdk as follows
+If you prefer to use pip, the standard Python package installer, you can install `a2a-sdk` as follows

 ```bash
 pip install a2a-sdk